koihin/diceandgames/content/post/dust-unified-saves.md

-A note on phasers, this is how phasers are currently described as working in the Dust 1947 universe, hence why phasers negates Structural and Improved Structural Saves:
+A note on phasers, this is how phasers are currently described as working in the Dust 1947 universe, hence why phasers negates Structural and reduces Improved Structural Saves:

 *Allied research into VK-powered Weapons started later than that of the Axis and took a very different path.
 Allied researchers developed a method of generating a coherent ball of chaotic energy that could be directed at a Target.
 It is impossible to build armour capable of stopping a full-power Phaser Weapon.
-Even a concrete wall just melts away, providing no Cover to a Target Unit attempting to use it for shelter.*
+Even a concrete wall just melts away, providing no cover to a Target Unit attempting to use it for shelter.*